Alternative names for Northern Ireland: Other names

 In the Republic of Ireland, people typically refer to the region simply as the North.
 Similarly, and more commonly, in Northern Ireland, the South is sometimes used (by both unionists and nationalists) as a shorthand term for the Republic of Ireland.

 Obviously, this explanation does not hold for parts of the Republic such as County Donegal giving rise to the joke that while further out in a boat on Lough Foyle, "the South is north, and the North is south".

 A colloquial name for Northern Ireland which has grown in popularity in recent years is "Norn Iron", derived from an exaggerated pronunciation of 'Northern Ireland' in a broad Belfast accent.
 This name is often used by fans of the football team both on banners and in conversation.

 Northern Ireland is literally translated to Tuaisceart Éireann in Irish (though it is sometimes known as Na Sé Chontae 'The Six Counties' as well as Tuaisceart na hÉireann '[the] North of Ireland' by republicans) and Norlin Airlann or Northern Ireland in Ulster Scots.

 Government proposals to rename Northern Ireland as Ulster

 Ulster unionists often use the name Ulster as a synonym for Northern Ireland.
 Sometimes there are calls to formally change the name of Northern Ireland to Ulster.

 1937 Ulster proposal

-In 1937. a plebscite was held in the Irish Free State which approved a new Constitution.
-Among its provisions, the name of the Irish state was changed to "Ireland"; this led to discussions, both at a governmental level and in the House of Commons of Northern Ireland, about Northern Ireland being renamed as Ulster.